delan75/I-fixit/DEPLOYMENT.md

    - `SSH_PASSWORD`: Your hosting SSH password
    - `SSH_PORT`: Your hosting SSH port (usually 65002 for Hostinger)

-   Note: For Hostinger, the FTP hostname is typically in the format `ftpXX.hostinger.com` or you can use the server's IP address.
-Make sure to check your hosting control panel for the exact values.
+   Note: For this project, we're using the direct IP address (92.113.19.74) for the FTP server.
+When using an IP address with FTP in the GitHub Actions workflow, do not include the "ftp://" prefix.
+However, when connecting manually via an FTP client, you may need to use the full URL format: ftp://92.113.19.74

 3. **How It Works**:
    - The workflow maintains your local development structure